 We are committed to helping our members avoid the threat of identity theft and to provide resources to protect yourself.

-United Financial will never ask you for your personal information in an email, never respond to emails asking for your passwords, Social Security Number, or other personal/financial information.
+United Financial will never ask you for your personal information in an email or text, never respond to emails asking for your passwords, Social Security Number, or other personal/financial information.

 Here are some tips you can use to avoid becoming a victim of cyber fraud: